d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 ## Rules of Calculus
 :label:`sec_derivative_table`

 A full formal treatment of calculus would derive everything from first principles.
-We will not indulge in this temptation here, but rather list the most commonly encountered derivatives, and provide an understanding of the common rules.
+We will not indulge in this temptation here, but rather provide an understanding of the common rules encountered.

 ### Common Derivatives
-When computing derivatives, one can often times use a series of rules to reduce the computation to a few core functions.
-In a full calculus class, we would derive an extensive table of dozens of fundamental derivatives.
-Below, we  summarize only most important ones encountered in practice-about 90% of the derivatives we will encounter on a regular basis will be some combination of these.
+As was seen in :numref:`sec-calculus`, when computing derivatives one can often times use a series of rules to reduce the computation to a few core functions.
+We repeat them here for ease of reference.

 * **Derivative of constants.** $\frac{d}{dx}c = 0$.
 * **Derivative of linear functions.** $\frac{d}{dx}(ax) = a$.